-Paradise Children's Home is a charity and community centre located in Kibera slum - the largest slum in Africa.
+Paradise Community Centre is located in Kibera slum - the largest slum in Africa.
 We give food, clothing, beds and schooling for homeless and orphaned children in the slums.
-The community cares for 145 vulnerable children.
-48 children are housed in the Home, while 97 are in outreach programs.
-The centre was started in the year 2002 by Ms. Pamela Owino, mother-of-five, to support HIV-affected and orphaned children in the slum.
+The community cares for 37 vulnerable children.25 children are housed in the Centre, while 12 are in outreach programs due to limited space.
+The Centre was started in the year 2002 by Ms. Pamela Owino, mother-of-five, to support HIV-affected and orphaned children in the slum.
 Following the devastating 2007 election violence in Kenya, Kibera slum was one of the hardest hit areas, and many families were tragically affected.
 This left many people homeless and hundreds of children orphaned and in severe conditions.
 The centre soon developed into a fully fledged rescue program, housing 150 displaced adults and vulnerable children.
 In the year 2008 the center reintegrated the children and adults back to their families.

 Every child deserves a little paradise.